FeeFighters/samurai-client-python/README.md

 ## Credentials

-If you want any of the tests to pass, you will need to create a file called test_credentials.py
+If you want any of the tests to pass, you will need to create a file called test_credentials.py.
+Look at test_credentials.py.example for what to put in. __Do not__ put credentials from real merchants or processors into this file.
+You should get test credentials from FeeFighters.

 ## Django

 If you don't have this properly configured as part of Django, the Django tests will not pass.

+## Running

+Testing only core.py:

+    python test.py

+This will run every test, and fail the Django ones:

+Testing everything:

+    ./manage.py test samurai_client_python

+This requires that you have samurai_client_python in your INSTALLED_APPS.